Advocacy Services and Support from the ACP Washington Office

 • Draft summaries of important federal regulations as a resource for chapters.

-• Create mechanisms that enable chapters to provide feedback to ACP National on important and often time-sensitive federal regulations/policies.
+• Create mechanisms that enable members to provide comments on important and often time-sensitive federal regulations and other policies.

 Advocacy at the State Level – ACP National Office can:

-• Develop toolkits on federal policies the College deems ripe for advocacy at the state level and in state legislatures.
-Materials will be made available on ACP’s state health policy webpage.
+• Develop toolkits on policies the College deems ripe for advocacy at the state level, with materials available on ACP’s state health policy webpage.

 Advocacy through the Mainstream Media/Social Media – ACP National Office can: